 Given the right set of wheels, you can drive on 90 Mile beach too.
 Moving at pace over golden sand and through rivulets of glistening water, with the sun in your eyes and barely another soul around is very special.

 For the sake of safety and practicality though, make sure you have a 4×4, or at least know someone nearby with a winch and tow bar!
+Go Rentals offer a range of vehicles.
 People frequently ignore the warnings and get stuck…a lot.
 You could also pay to go on one of the special buses that take tourists.

 The famous Te Paki sand dunes are just off 90 Mile beach too.
 You can access them directly via the Te Paki Stream (again, think 4×4) from the beach, which is a memorable feat in itself.
 Get to the dunes, park up, and you can hire a sandboard to toboggan down the dunes until your heart’s content.
 This is an exhilarating, novel way to spend the afternoon- and good exercise walking up those dunes too!

 To do the Bay of Islands justice would require an entire post to itself!
 It’s one of the greatest tourist attractions on the North Island, and for good reason too.
 Comprised of 144 isles it is home to some of NZ’s most impressive wildlife and beautiful scenery.